Frocester Beer Festival... Fun, Beer, Friends!

 5pm-6.30pm / The James Murdock Trio (see their Facebook page for more info)

-...We hope to add more acts to the Chill-Out Zone, so keep checking back here for updates folks!
+...We will be adding details of the 2019 acts shortly, so keep checking back here for updates folks!

 Support local live music!
 Click on the above photos and links, and follow/like these bands and singer-songwriters.